405 KAR 7:001. Definitions for 405 KAR Chapter 7.

 (38) "Impoundment" means a closed basin, naturally formed or artificially built, which is dammed or excavated for the retention of water, sediment, or waste.

 (a) Extraction or transformation of materials for fabrication of products, wholesaling of products, or long-term storage of products, and heavy and light manufacturing facilities; or

 (b) Retail or trade of goods or services, including hotels, motels, stores, restaurants, and other commercial establishments.

-(41) "Initiating document" means a petition for administrative hearing, an administrative complaint, a show cause order, or any other document which commences an administrative proceeding.
+(41) "Initiating document" means a petition for administrative hearing, an administrative complaint, a show cause order, or any other document that commences an administrative proceeding.

 (42) "In situ processes" means activities conducted on the surface or underground in connection with in-place distillation, retorting, leaching, or other chemical or physical processing of coal.
-The term includes, but is not limited to, in situ gasification, in situ leaching, slurry mining, solution mining, borehole mining, and fluid recovery mining.
+The term includes in situ gasification, in situ leaching, slurry mining, solution mining, borehole mining, and fluid recovery mining.

-(43) "Interim report" means statements made by a hearing officer in written form which are not intended to be considered by the secretary and which are not subject to judicial review.
+(43) "Interim report" means statements made by a hearing officer in written form that are not intended to be considered by the secretary and that are not subject to judicial review.